ItzhakBista/CN_Final_Project/README.md

 Before running the scripts, you need to download the PCAP recordings files from this link: https://drive.google.com/drive/folders/1_gGWACKX58w7qdsyALYTz-VbEYVUW5oU?usp=sharing

-After downloading, place the files in the same directory as our project.
+After downloading, place the files in the same directory as the project.

 ## Running the Script
 *Prepare the PCAP files:*